PseudoDevs/IamGhost/FATAL4.md

-Last updated: 2024-04-02 19:33:32
+Last updated: 2024-04-02 19:34:38
-Random Quote: Gratitude is riches.
-Complaint is poverty. - Doris Day
+Random Quote: The greater our knowledge increases the more our ignorance unfolds. - John F. Kennedy